The Foundation - Fine Furniture Course

 Handcrafted Box Making

-Building on these foundations, students progress to the making of a finely crafted box, incorporating hand cut dovetails, a hand veneered lid. it also introduces students to the use of power tools.
+Building on these foundations, students progress to the making of a finely crafted box, incorporating hand cut dovetails and a hand veneered lid.
+This project also introduces students to the use of power tools.

 The Foundation Course introduces students to the breadth of fine furniture making.
 There is also space to explore individual interests, develop ideas, and, where time allows, gain experience in additional processes such as wood turning and other specialist techniques.